 Rain garden - Isabella Plains (Lake Tuggeranong catchment)

-Once complete, this rain garden will be the biggest in the southern hemisphere.
+Welcome to the biggest rain garden in the southern hemisphere.

-Located in parkland beside Upper Stranger Pond, it will have a treatment area of 5200m2 and, when it rains, will treat about 1800 litres of stormwater a second before it enters Lake Tuggeranong.
+Located in parkland beside Upper Stranger Pond, this rain garden has a treatment area of 5200m2 and, when it rains, it will treat about 1800 litres of stormwater a second before it enters Lake Tuggeranong.